 Relationship with UVic

 Together, CanAssist and UVic demonstrate that universities can go beyond their traditional education and research mandates, by directly providing meaningful and much-needed services to the community.
-To quote UVic's president:

-As with any large-scale internal UVic program, CanAssist receives very significant support and advantages as a result of being based at the university.
+As with any large-scale internal UVic entity, CanAssist receives very significant support and advantages as a result of being based at the university.
 These include access to space, specialized facilities and equipment, and other services.
 CanAssist has direct access to the university's highly talented and motivated student population, as well as the expertise of the university's diverse research community.Go to Top